Codeception/Codeception/docs/01-Introduction.md

 ## Conclusion

 Despite the wide popularity of TDD, not all PHP developers ever write automatic tests for their applications.
 The Codeception framework was developed to make the testing actually fun.
-It allows writing unit, functional, integration, and acceptance tests in one style.
+It allows writing unit, functional, integration, and acceptance tests, in one style.

 It could be called a BDD framework.
 All Codeception tests are written in a descriptive manner.
 Just by looking in the test body you can get a clear understanding of what is being tested and how it is performed.
 Even complex tests with many assertions are written in a simple PHP DSL.